About Athens

 Healthcare

 As a member of the European Union, Greece offers free or cheap healthcare for citizens of the EU with the European Health Insurance Card.
 The card is free, and you can easily apply for it online.
-If you’re not an EU citizen, we recommend you purchase a travel insurance.
+If you’re not an EU citizen, we recommend you purchase travel insurance.
+With the European Health Insurance Card (EHIC), you will be treated free of charge in medical centers in Greece.